-Research into anxiety at the Brain and Mind Research Institute makes use of modern technology such as magnetic resonance imaging (MRI) to determine the neural basis of the disorder, better understand its progression and to determine the impact of a range of interventions.
+Research into anxiety at the Brain and Mind Centre makes use of modern technology such as magnetic resonance imaging (MRI) to determine the neural basis of the disorder, better understand its progression and to determine the impact of a range of interventions.

 Associate Professor Jim Lagopoulos and his Advanced Multimodal Imaging team supports many of the MRI studies into anxiety.